 Chris’ primary area of interest is in the development and implementation of small, community-based PV systems and capacity building programs in developing communities.
 For the past 13 years, Chris has been working as a consultant, project manager, designer, installer, and educator for renewable energy projects in many parts of the world.
 He also designs and installs residential grid-tied and off-grid solar systems in his home state of Washington in the US.
 Chris has served in the US Peace Corps, has an MSc in Renewable Energy, and is a North American Board of Certified Energy Practitioners (NABCEP) certified PV installer.
 He is a licensed electrician and also works as a PV instructor for Solar Energy International (SEI).
 Chris conducts PV trainings in Spanish and English in the US, abroad, and in cyberspace.

-Jason specializes in remote battery-based solar electric systems and is a licensed electrician.
-He has worked for Solar Energy International (SEI), Turtleback Folk School, and Renewable Reality as an educator, installer, and trainer.
-He enjoys the opportunity to provide an avenue for hands-on learning.
+Jason specializes in remote battery-based solar electric systems and is a licensed electrical contractor and electrician.
+He has worked for Solar Energy International (SEI) as an educator, installer, and trainer and enjoys the opportunity to provide an avenue for hands-on learning.
 In 1994, he founded Waldron Power and Light Co.
 (WAPALCO), an electrical contracting company specializing in off grid solar electric system design, maintenance, and installation.
 Far from normal distribution channels, his island office and home have run entirely off solar and wind power (without possibility of the grid) for over 20 years.
 He brings his experience to projects and trainings in remote locations worldwide.
 Jason gesticulates wildly in many languages.

 Laurie has over 25 years of experience in renewable energy technologies.
 She is currently the writer/editor for Rocky Mountain Institute (RMI), a non-profit organization working to transform global energy use to create a clean, prosperous, and secure low-carbon future.
 Laurie is also a trip leader for Eco-Cuba Network, leading renewable energy and energy efficiency tours of Cuba.
 Prior to joining RMI, Laurie was the International Program Manager for Solar Energy International (SEI), where she organized renewable energy trainings around the world.
 She also wrote articles for environmental magazines including Home Power, Solar Today, and Mother Earth News, and published SEI's monthly e-newsletter.
 Laurie has extensive experience working on and documenting renewable energy projects throughout Latin America, and is fluent in Spanish.